bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

 my VAE of :math:`-87.08` for a vanilla autoencoder.
 While for CIFAR10, they achieve results around the 3.11 bits/pixel range vs. my implementation of 6.65.
 My only consolation is that one of the previous results reports a 8.0 bits/pixel, so at least it's better than that one!
-These start of the art models is something that I'm interested in and I'm probably going to get around to looking at them sooner or later.
+These state of the art models is something that I'm interested in and I'm probably going to get around to looking at them sooner or later.